Skip to Content

 Who was William Morris

 William Morris (1834 – 1896) was a very accomplished Victorian British gentleman.
-He was a gifted textile designer, poet, novelist, translator and socialist activist.
-These days, we admire him for his interior design.
-But he was more famous as an author and poet when he was alive.
+He was a gifted textile designer, poet, novelist, translator, and socialist activist.
+These days, we admire him for his interior design, but he was more famous as an author and poet when he was alive.

 Morris was closely associated with the British Arts and Crafts Movement.
 He significantly contributed to reviving traditional British textile arts and production methods.